robert-hh/Micropython-Editor/README.md

 - README.md: This one

 ### Derived files
-- pye_mp.py, pye_mp.mpy: Condensed source files of pye.py + pye_gen.py for
+- pye.py, pye.mpy: Condensed source files of pye_core.py + pye_gen.py for
 all MicroPython boards.
 In order to use it on an board with small memory like the esp8266, you have to put pye_mp.py into the directory esp8266/modules, esp32/modules or stm32/modules (micropython.org) or esp32/frozen (pycom.io) and